apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 CAS can act as a SAML2 identity provider accepting authentication requests and producing SAML assertions.

+If you intend to allow CAS to delegate authentication to an external SAML2 identity provider, you need to [review this guide](../integration/Delegate-Authentication.html).

 <div class="alert alert-info"><strong>SAML Specification</strong><p>This document solely focuses on what one might do to turn on
 SAML2 support inside CAS.
 It is not to describe/explain the numerous characteristics of the SAML2 protocol itself.
 If you are unsure about the concepts referred to on this page,